In this article

 Florida police officer salary and job outlook

-Despite the fact that the employment of police officers and detective is expected to grow slower than the average across all occupations through 2032—only 3% compared to 5%—police staffing shortages nationwide could spell opportunity for those that want to enter the field.
+Despite the fact that the employment of police officers and detective is expected to grow right at the average across all occupations through 2032—police staffing shortages nationwide could spell opportunity for those that want to enter the field.

 Florida in particular has one of the highest employment levels of police and sheriff’s patrol officers, with the Miami/Fort Lauderdale/West Palm Beach metropolitan area ranking fourth in the nation among metro areas with the most officers.
 That same area has the highest annual mean wage for officers in the state.